Jets’ Aaron Rodgers challenges Chiefs’ Travis Kelce to vaccine debate

 The former Green Bay Packer has been vocal about using alternative methods for health treatment and has been one of the most vocal NFL players questioning the COVID-19 vaccine.

-The 39-year-old tore his Achilles tendon four plays into the first game with his new team and is out for the season, which gives him ample time to go back and forth with Kelce on any topic.
+The 39-year-old is currently out for the season, after having tore his Achilles tendon four plays into his first game with Jets.

-But Kelce may be a little busy for this debate as he attempts to play on a sprained right ankle against the Denver Broncos on Thursday Night Football.

-The 34-year-old injured his ankle near the end of the first half in the Chiefs’ win over the Minnesota Vikings on Sunday.
-He returned to the game and scored a touchdown as well as being the leading receiver on the team in the game.
+Kelce, on the other hand, may be a little busy for this debate as he attempts to play on a sprained right ankle against the Denver Broncos on Thursday Night Football.
+The 34-year-old got injured during the first half in the Chiefs’ win over the Minnesota Vikings on Sunday.
+He returned to the game and scored a touchdown.